-Sexual Consent in New Jersey What is Sexual Consent?
+Sexual Consent in New Jersey

+What is Sexual Consent?

-MUTUAL - All agree and feel comfortable CHOICE - All are aware and want to engage in sexual activity COMMUNICATED - Actively and thoroughly discussed by all participants INFORMED - Risks are discussed and understood, and participants feel safe WITHOUT FEAR - There is no pressure, threats, coercion, bargaining, or manipulation Consent is Needed for:
+MUTUAL - All agree and feel comfortable

+CHOICE - All are aware and want to engage in sexual activity

+COMMUNICATED - Actively and thoroughly discussed by all participants

+INFORMED - Risks are discussed and understood, and participants feel safe

+WITHOUT FEAR - There is no pressure, threats, coercion, bargaining, or manipulation

+Consent is Needed for:

-EVERY TIME you engage in sexual activity SPECIFIC sexual activity, for each sexual act INCREASED sexual activity/changes in sexual activity RECURRING sexual activity, any time, even if consent was previously given Consent can be withdrawn at any time for any reason NJ law says it is illegal to engage in sex in the following scenarios: - If someone engages in sexual activity with a person who is under the age of 13 - If someone is 4+ years older than anyone who is 13 or older and under the age of 16 (between 13-15 years old) - If someone is having sex with someone under 18 years old in exchange for anything of value (money, shelter, clothes, etc.) - If someone who has authority over or the duty to care for someone under 18 years old and engages in sexual activity with that person (a family member, someone in a supervisory role, teacher, coach, police officer, religious leader, group home staff, etc.) Sexual Violence: Any form of unwanted, unwelcome or coercive sexual behavior.
-Includes but is not limited to: sexual harassment, stalking or cyber-stalking, inappropriate touching, lewdness, or penetration without consent. - If someone knows or should know that a person of any age is: - Physically, intellectually or mentally incapacitated due to drugs or alcohol - Unconscious or sleeping - Incapable of providing consent due to a lack of understanding from an intellectual/cognitive/mental disability or psychological disorder - Developmentally disabled, they cannot consent to anyone who has authority over them or to a governmental caregiver - Physically forced, coerced, manipulated, threatened or intimidated Sexual Assault: The penetration, no matter how slight, in which physical force or coercion is used or in which the victim is physically or mentally incapacitated.
-Sexual Consent is the presence of an enthusiastic, communicated, mutual agreement between participants who are of age, of equal power, and able to freely make a choice without pressure.
+EVERY TIME you engage in sexual activity SPECIFIC sexual activity, for each sexual act INCREASED sexual activity/changes in sexual activity

+RECURRING sexual activity, any time, even if consent was previously given

+Consent can be withdrawn at any time for any reason

+NJ law says it is illegal to engage in sex in the following scenarios:

+- 1 If someone is under the age of 13 - If someone is 13 or older and under the age of 16, they cannot consent to sexual activity with anyone over 4 years older than them - If someone is under 18 years old and having sex in exchange for anything of value (money, shelter, clothes, etc.) - If someone is under 18 years old and they are engaging in sexual activity with anyone who has authority over them or has the duty to care for them (a family member, someone in a supervisory role, teacher, coach, police officer, religious leader, group home staff, etc.)

+Sexual Violence: Any form of unwanted, unwelcome or coercive sexual behavior.
+Includes but is not limited to: sexual harassment, stalking or cyber-stalking, inappropriate touching, lewdness, or penetration without consent.

+- At any age when a person is: - Physically, intellectually or mentally incapacitated due to drugs or alcohol - Unconscious or sleeping - Incapable of providing consent due to a lack of understanding from an intellectual/cognitive/mental disability or psychological disorder - Developmentally disabled, they cannot consent to anyone who has authority over them or to a governmental caregiver - Physically forced or coerced (manipulated, threatened or intimidated)

+Sexual Assault: The penetration, no matter how slight, in which physical force or coercion is used or in which the victim is physically or mentally incapacitated.

+Sexual Consent is the presence of an affirmative, communicated, mutual agreement between participants who are of age, of equal power, and able to freely make a choice without pressure.

 Questions about Consent?